Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Az.Advisor.md

 Get the Azure Advisor configurations for the given subscription or resource group.

 ### [Set-AzAdvisorConfiguration](Set-AzAdvisorConfiguration.md)
-Updates or creates the Azure Advisor Configration.
+Updates or creates the Azure Advisor Configuration.